jantimon/favicons-webpack-plugin/README.md

 This behaviour can be adjusted by setting the favicon `mode` and `devMode` options.

+## Compatibility

+favicons-webpack-plugin 2.x is compatible with html-webpack-plugin 3.x favicons-webpack-plugin 3.x is compatible with html-webpack-plugin 4.x

 ## Changelog

 Take a look at the [CHANGELOG.md](https://github.com/jantimon/favicons-webpack-plugin/tree/master/CHANGELOG.md).